cadufrederiksen/42Cursus/README.md

-Repository to my journey in 42 Málaga Telefónica
+Repository with my journey at 42 Málaga Telefónica